Senior Dog Care: What Matters Most

 A detailed senior wellness visit typically includes a full physical examination covering every body system, a complete blood count (CBC), biochemistry panel assessing kidney and liver function, urinalysis, blood pressure measurement, and thyroid function testing.
 Your vet may also recommend dental evaluation, joint assessment, cardiac auscultation, and abdominal palpation for organ or mass abnormalities depending on your dog's age, breed, and history.

-What to Bring to Senior Vet Visits A list of any new symptoms or behaviour changes you have noticed, however minor they seem.
+A list of any new symptoms or behaviour changes you have noticed, however minor they seem.
 A urine sample collected first thing in the morning in a clean container.
 Any supplement or medication your dog is currently taking.
 A recent photo if the dog's appearance has changed.
 Video footage of any episodes of stumbling, confusion, or abnormal movement that you cannot replicate in the clinic.

 Nutrition and Weight Management